Skip to content

 Pre-masters and foundation courses

 If you need to do a foundation course to meet our course requirements please visit Nottingham Trent International College (NTIC).
-If you’re already studying in the UK at a school or college and would like to know if we can accept your qualification please visit our pre-masters and foundation courses page.
+If you’re already studying in the UK at a school or college and would like to know if we can accept your qualification please visit our pre-masters and foundation courses pages.

 English language entry requirements